 Keeping a comprehensive inventory of the organization's information, sensitive patient data, digital technology, and physical assets is necessary for becoming digitized.
 Knowing what and where assets are, which healthcare professionals have access to them, and what medical records they store is an essential set of information in a cyber threat or breach and can help the organization recover quickly from a crisis.

 Staying Connected to Critical Information

-Knowing the networks the organization operates on is a necessary process towards becoming digitized.
-Systems transmitting sensitive information must be encrypted and accounted.
-The department of health and human services reported a 50% increase in reported breaches among healthcare organizations compared to last year.
-During a time of such volatility, undergoing a digital transformation is needed to not only protect digital health systems and health information, but patients as well.
+Knowing the networks the organization operates on is a necessary process toward becoming digitized.
+Systems transmitting sensitive information must be encrypted and accounted for.
+The Department of Health and Human Services reported a 50% increase in reported breaches among healthcare organizations compared to last year.
+During a time of such volatility, undergoing a digital transformation is needed to not only protect digital health systems and health information but patients as well.

 Tackling digital transformation objectives with cyber risk and compliance in mind will require the organization to go further than the typical needs of GRC tools.
-Using an integrated risk management solution like CyberStrong can help the organization look at its cyber posture and policies in real-time, presenting data so the entire organization can understand and become aligned with.
-This will allow leaders and stakeholders to accurately identify where the organization needs to improve and address policies that will do so in a cost effective way — allowing leaders to express and justify the needs within digitization efforts to the Board and business stakeholders.
+Using an integrated risk management solution like CyberStrong can help the organization look at its cyber posture and policies in real time, presenting data so the entire organization can understand and become aligned with it.
+This will allow leaders and stakeholders to accurately identify where the organization needs to improve and address policies that will do so in a cost-effective way — allowing leaders to express and justify the needs within digitization efforts to the Board and business stakeholders.

 If you have any additional questions about how to execute your digital transformation objectives, integrated risk management, or how CyberStrong can help strengthen your cybersecurity team, give us a call at 1-800-NIST CSF or click here to learn more.